-Navratri – the propitious nine long day of venerating nine goddesses showcases 10 days of festivity in Hindu culture and the very last day is solemnized as Vijayadashami, Dasara Durga-Visarjan or Dusshera (Dussehra) among devotees.
+Navratri – the propitious nine long day of venerating nine goddesses showcases 10 days of festivity in Hindu culture.
+The very last day of Navratri is solemnized as Vijayadashami, Durga-Visarjan or Dussehra among devotees.
 Dussehra, being one of the major Hindu festivals exhibits the triumph of good over bad evils and positive over negative thoughts.

 The Historical Denotation of Dusshera (Dussehra) :